kansai-gaijin/impact/README.md

-# IMPACT - Theme that uses tonic.
+# IMPACT - Theme that uses tonik baby.

 > Theme Using Tonik for IMPACT